paaco/c64-startrek/README.md

 Once you have gathered all relics, fly back to DS709 to win the game.

-Raiders will re-emerge each time you enter the sector.
+Raiders will re-emerge each time you enter the sector, also at planets.

 ## Implementation

-The game is written in ACME 6502 assembler code and loads from `$0120` in memory.
+The game is written in ACME 6502 assembler code in Visual Studio Code with the `vs64` extension.
+Just build with `acme -v -f cbm -o startrek.prg startrek.asm`.

-It overwrites many BASIC and KERNAL variables and it runs automatically by overwriting the stack with its start address.
+It loads from `$0120` in memory and thus overwrites many BASIC and KERNAL variables.
+It starts automatically by overwriting the stack with the start address.
 This might not work on all C64 versions or emulators but it is sufficient for the competition.
 A small `loader.asm` is provided to create a version that loads and runs from `$0801` like a regular program (used for the lvllvl/c64 browser version.)

 ### Details